zolodev/unicornabse/infosec_en/src/chapter_1.md

-# Chapter 1 - The value of an asset
+# The value of an asset

 You take a picture of your child.
 Instantly you look at the picture and determine if it is a good picture, is this something you want to save, or do you want to delete it?